 - 5.1 Visitors from business and educational establishments both within the deaf community and the wider population will be encouraged to visit the school to motivate students to think beyond their immediate experiences.
-(See Appendix 1 Heathlands School Careers Provider Access Plan) - 5.2 The learning environment allows and encourages students to tackle real life challenges which require them to manage risk and develop their decision making, team building and problem solving skills. - 5.3 Students will be made aware of the current labour market and how opportunities may change in the future. - 5.4 Students will be prepared for a level of competition in gaining access to courses or employment. - 5.5 To support students and their parents, school will organise a number of (in person and online) visits to Hertfordshire colleges and schools for post 16 as well as appropriate national specialist provision.
-This will help students make informed decisions about their next steps. - 5.6 Students and parents will be responsible for organising visits to colleges and schools local to their home as well as colleges and schools of interest to them.
-Where possible, these should take place in the summer term of year 10 and early Autumn Term in Year 11 in time for the EHCP reviews and the local authority deadlines for applications.
-Form tutors and the PSHCE teacher will support with this, and the Careers Lead/Admin will signpost relevant Open Days and contact details to students and parents. - 5.7 Students will be involved in compiling their own records of achievement which will be presented to them at the Leavers' Assembly in their final term. - 5.8 A dedicated careers area holds up to date college prospectuses and employment directories for students to refer to.
-Wall displays are designed to inform and inspire students of their options and includes information about former students' destinations.
+(See Appendix 1 Heathlands School Careers Provider Access Plan) - 5.2 The learning environment allows and encourages students to tackle real life challenges which require them to manage risk and develop their decision making, team building and problem solving skills. - 5.3 Students will be made aware of the current labour market and how opportunities may change in the future. - 5.4 Students will be prepared for a level of competition in gaining access to courses or employment. - 5.5 To support students and their parents, school will organise a number of (in person and online) visits colleges, schools, universities and training providers for post 16 and 18 transitions, as well as appropriate national specialist provisions (e.g. Deaf Schools/Colleges).
+This will help students make informed decisions about their next steps.

+- 5.6 Students and parents will be responsible for organising visits to colleges and schools local to their home as well as colleges and schools of interest to them.
+Where possible, these should take place: in the Summer term of year 10/ early Autumn Term in Year 11 (for KS4 students) in time for the EHCP reviews and the local authority deadlines for applications; and in the Summer term of year 12/ Autumn Term in Year 13 (for KS5 students) in time for UCAS and Apprenticeship deadlines.
+Form tutors and PSHCE teachers will support with this, and the Careers Lead/Admin will signpost relevant Open Days and contact details to students and parents on the careers noticeboard and the school website. - 5.7 Students will be involved in compiling their own records of achievement which will be presented to them at the Leavers' Assembly in their final term. - 5.8 The careers noticeboard (Art Corridor) holds up to date college prospectuses and employment directories for students to refer to.
+A number of wall displays are designed to inform and inspire students of their options and includes information about former students' destinations.